 - Serve this chicken bolognese with crusty, warm bread.
 Greeks eat every meal with bread, it’s the trusty companion to the fork, perfect for scooping up every bit of sauce, it’s too good to leave behind.

 - If you’re serving a crowd, start the meal with a meze spread: marinated olives, whipped feta, or roasted peppers with herbs.
-For dessert, a slice of karidopita cake or a scoop of Greek yogurt with honey and walnuts makes a lovely finish.
+Follow with this gorgeous pomegranate salad and for dessert, a slice of karidopita cake or a scoop of Greek yogurt with honey and walnuts makes a lovely finish.

 - And don’t forget the wine — a light Agiorgitiko or a soft Merlot pairs perfectly with the warm spices and tomato base.